Sanix-Darker/sanixdk.xyz/content/blogs/i-added-a-brain-to-my-fridge-it-backfired-hard-1-3.md

 ---

-I really **hate** that feeling of driving back from the **supermarket** only to find out I missed a crucial item.
-Or worse, standing in front of my fridge at 10 PM, ready to cook that amazing pasta carbonara (not because it's the only think i can cook... but because i like that mean).
+I really **hate** that feeling of driving (on my skateboard) back from the **supermarket** only to find out I missed a crucial item.
+Or worse, standing in front of my fridge at 10 PM, ready to cook that amazing pasta carbonara (not because it's the only think i can cook... but because it's simple and i like that meal).
 I've been craving all day, only to realize I forgot the bacon.
 Again.
-For the third time this month.
+For the third time this month because i was stuck on a weird bug since 2 sprints.

 So, I had a **weird idea**.
 With all the hype around **AI**, **Agents**, and **Model Context Protocol (MCP)**, it felt like the perfect time to start working on a "useful" (read: *useful for my sheer laziness*) project and **kill two birds with one stone** (no birds were harmed in the making of this project, but my bank account might be).